Medici giraffe: Caesar's giraffe

-Medici's giraffe
+Historical context and diplomacy

 Historical context

-In 1422, the Florentine government had concluded a commercial treaty with the sultan of Egypt and Syria, initiating a marine line for goods transportation to and from the East; however, no significant achievements emerged from these efforts.
+In 1422, the Florentine government had concluded a commercial treaty with the Mamluks sultan of Egypt and Syria, initiating a marine line for goods transportation to and from the East; however, no significant achievements emerged from these efforts.
 In the mid-1480s, after the post-Pazzi conspiracy wars, the Florentines decided to try again to help develop the state.
 The Florentines preferred trading directly with Egypt instead of working through intermediaries like the Venetians.
-To create new trading relations between Florence and Egypt, Paolo da Colle, a Florentine ambassador, went to the court of the sultan of Egypt in Cairo, which was under the Qaitbay's Mamluk dynasty, in 1485.
-It is believed that, while in Egypt, da Colle had found what Lorenzo was longing for: a giraffe.
+To create new trading relations between Florence and Egypt, Paolo da Colle, a Florentine ambassador, went to the court of Mamluk Sultan Qaitbay in Cairo in 1485.
+It is believed that, while there, da Colle found what Lorenzo was longing for: a giraffe.

 During this time, the Ottoman sultan Bayezid II threatened the Mamluk territories.
-Bayezid's political problem, a dynastic struggle between Bayezid and his brother Cem, kept him from waging war on Egypt.
+Bayezid's political problem, a dynastic struggle between Bayezid and his half brother Cem, kept him from waging war on Egypt.
 If he returned to Egypt, Cem could have been a deterrent to Bayezid's aggression or could have even overthrown his brother with Qaitbay's aid.

-At the same time, Pope Innocent VIII benefited from taking the custody of Cem since Bayezid had threatened to invade Europe.
-As such, this could assist Qaitbay's strategy, as Cem leading Christian armies against Bayezid would keep him from attacking Egypt, which only occurred if the French agreed to give up Cem.
+Cem moved to Europe and was held captive in France.
+Pope Innocent VIII intended to take custody of him, which was in the pope's interest since Bayezid had threatened to invade Europe.
+This could also assist Qaitbay's strategy, as Cem leading Christian armies against Bayezid would keep Beayezid from attacking Egypt, which was only possible if the French agreed to give up Cem.
 In return, the Medici would acquire a long-standing friendship with the French whilst forging a familial relationship with Pope Innocent VIII.
 Thus, Lorenzo could help resolve Qaitbay's dilemma, and Paolo da Colle was in an ideal position to negotiate with Egypt's sultan.